V2.3‚ 22 August 2023

 - Any other condition or fact beyond BermudAir’s control or not reasonably foreseen by BermudAir.

 - Hotels – If overnight accommodations are available at BermudAir contracted facilities‚ BermudAir will provide the passenger with a voucher for one night’s lodging when the delay is during the period of 10:00 pm to 6:00 am.
 BermudAir will provide ground transportation to the hotel if the hotel does not offer such service.
-If accommodations are not available‚ BermudAir will provide the passenger with a voucher that may be applied to future travel on BermudAir equal in value to the contracted hotel rate‚ up to $100.00USD.
+If accommodations are not available‚ BermudAir will provide the passenger with a voucher that may be applied to future travel on BermudAir equal in value to the contracted hotel rate‚ up to $120.00USD ($200 in Bermuda).

 - Meals – BermudAir will provide meals and refreshments in a reasonable relationship to the waiting time.
+In the event of an overnight stay the customer will be reimbursed for reasonable meals and refreshments on the submission of receipts up to a maximum value of $75 per customer per day.

 - Ground Transportation – In lieu of lodging or other amenities‚ BermudAir will furnish ground transportation to the destination airport if a passenger’s flight is diverted to an alternative airport and if the destination on the ticket and the diverted airport destination are within the following city groups: